alex/what-happens-when/README.rst

   resolve the hostname through DNS.
 * If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
-This is typically the local router or the ISP's caching DNS server.
+This is typically the local router or the DNS resolver or the ISP's caching DNS server.
 * If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows